digipres/publications/ipres/ipres-2017/papers/epadd-computational-analysis-software-enabling-screening-browsin.md

   and delivery of email held by archival repositories and other memory institutions, filling an important role in the preservation of these materials.
 creators:
-- Schneider, Josh
+- Josh Schneider
-- Chan, Peter
+- Peter Chan
-- Edwards, Glynn
+- Glynn Edwards
-- Hangal, Sudheendra
+- Sudheendra Hangal
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931099/download
 grand_parent: iPRES